Processing math: 85%

 Mipmap Level Computation

-The appropriate mipmap level $L$, given
+The appropriate mipmap level L, given

-Higher valued mipmap $\Leftrightarrow$ Smaller mipmap texture size
+Higher valued mipmap Smaller mipmap texture size

 Each derivative represents how fast is the texture coordinate changing from pixel to pixel on screen (in x or y axis)?